Child and family benefits

 Want to know how much you might get?

-Go to our child and family benefits calculator to see how much you might get.
+Go to the CRA child and family benefits calculator to see how much you might get.

 Did you get a benefits overpayment?
 You may have a balance owing.